reyincyber/Hacktify-CS/SQL Injection (SQLi)/readme.md

 - Using browser’s developer tools, modify the ‘username’ cookie to include a SQL injection payload: `' UNION SELECT version(),user,database()#`

-- Upon refreshing the page, the application displayed database version, current user, and database name, confirming successful SQL injection.WAF’s are Injected!
+- Upon refreshing the page, the application displayed database version, current user, and database name, confirming successful SQL injection.

 ## WAF’s are Injected!

 SQL Injection was possible despite Web Application Firewall (WAF), using obfuscation techniques.

-During testing, the following payload was appended to the URL
+During testing, the following payload was appended to the URL ` ?id=1&id=0' +union+select+1,@@version,database() -- + `

-`?id=1&id=0' +union+select+1,@@version,database() -- +`

 This payload exploits the SQL Injection vulnerability by injecting a UNION SELECT statement to retrieve the database version and name.
 This indicates that the application executed the injected SQL command and returned sensitive database information.